-- · Revenue recognition;

-- Long-term inventory and deferred revenue;
+- Revenue recognition and deferred revenue;

-- Allowance for doubtful accounts;
+- · Allowance for doubtful accounts;

-- Long-lived assets;
+- · Long-lived assets;

 - Inventory accounting;

-- Deferred tax assets;
+- · Deferred tax assets; and

-- · Goodwill; and

-- · Acquisition accounting.
+- Goodwill.

-Revenue recognition.
-For certain arrangements, such as contracts to perform research and development and prototype development contracts, we record revenues using the percentage of completion method, measured by the relationship of costs incurred to total estimated contract costs.
+Revenue recognition and deferred revenue.
+For certain arrangements, such as contracts to perform research and development, prototype development contracts and certain product sales, we record revenues using the percentage of completion method, measured by the relationship of costs incurred to total estimated contract costs.
 We follow this method since reasonably dependable estimates of the revenue and costs applicable to various stages of a contract can be made.
-Since many contracts extend over a long period of time, revisions in cost and funding estimates during the progress of work have the effect of adjusting earnings applicable to performance in prior periods in the current period.
+However, the ability to reliably estimate total costs at completion is challenging, especially on long-term prototype development contracts, and could result in future changes in contract estimates.
+Since many contracts extend over a long period of time, revisions in cost and funding estimates during the progress of work have the effect of adjusting earnings applicable to prior-period performance in the current period.
 Recognized revenues and profit or loss are subject to revisions as the contract progresses to completion.
 Revisions in profit or loss estimates are charged to income in the period in which the facts that give rise to the revision become known.
 Some of our contracts contain incentive provisions, based upon performance in relation to established targets, which are recognized in the contract estimates when deemed realizable.

-We recognize revenue from product sales upon customer acceptance, which can occur at the time of delivery, installation, or post-installation, where applicable, provided persuasive evidence of an arrangement exists, delivery has occurred, the sales price is fixed or determinable and the collectibility is reasonably assured, or for some programs, on the percentage of completion method of accounting.
-When other significant obligations remain after products are delivered, revenue is recognized only after such obligations (including buyback provisions) are fulfilled.
-Customer deposits received in advance of revenue recognition are recorded as deferred revenue until the related sales are recognized.
-Deferred revenue represents the amount billed to or collected from commercial and government customers on contracts which permit billings to occur in advance of contract performance/revenue recognition.
+We recognize revenue from product sales upon customer acceptance, which can occur at the time of delivery, installation, or post-installation, where applicable, provided persuasive evidence of an arrangement exists, delivery has occurred, the sales price is fixed or determinable and the collectibility is reasonably assured.
+When other significant obligations remain after products are delivered, revenue is recognized only after such obligations are fulfilled.
+Customer deposits received in advance of revenue recognition are recorded as deferred revenue until customer acceptance is received.
+Deferred revenue also represents the amount billed to and/or collected from commercial and government customers on contracts which permit billings to occur in advance of contract performance/revenue recognition.